Aluminum, cold rolled steel, hot rolled steel, stainless steel, and Cor-Ten (weathering) steel

 After the final shop drawing approval, with final field verification, it is approximately 5-7 weeks with powder coating; 7-8 weeks with anodized or Kynar finish.

-Yes, in the SF Bay Area, Seattle and in Southern California we have BŌK certified installers.
+Yes, in SF Bay Area, Seattle and in Southern California we have BŌK preferred installers.

 Yes, you can order color chips.
 Please note that lead time for each color sample is as following: